YAMEFUKUSHIMA Butsudan (Household Buddhist Altars)

-One night in early 19th century, a cabinet maker dreamt about an extremely beautiful, majestic Buddhist building.
-Inspired by his dream, he enlisted the help of work mates and together they built a Buddhist household altar.
-This is the story behind the origins of the Yamefukushima Butsudan.
+One night in the early 19th century, a cabinetmaker had a dream about a majestic Buddhist building.
+Inspired by this dream, he enlisted the help of his colleagues and together they built the first Yamefukushima household altar.

-In order to maintain the quality and particular character of the Yamefukushima Butsudan, almost all of the work is done by hand using materials that have traditionally been used since before the Edo period.
-Large areas of the altar are gilded, bringing out its best features.
+To maintain the quality and character of the Yamefukushima household altars, nearly all of the work is done by hand using the same materials that were used prior to the Edo era.
+Most parts of the altar are gilded, bringing out its best features.

 How to make

 The production process involves seven stages comprising more than 80 steps, including engraving, metal fitting, painting, lacquering and assembly.
 Most parts, except for the base, the inner palace (kuden) and a few wood sculptures, are crafted by hand.